19 February 2018

 Long Beach, Koh Lanta

-Suitably relaxed, it’s now time for a spot of island hopping.
+Suitably relaxed, it’s now time to include a spot of island hopping in your Andaman coast itinerary.
 So you’ll return to Saladin pier to catch another speedboat for the one-hour journey to Koh Kradan.

 You can actually visit the island on a day trip from Lanta, but the trick to visiting Koh Kradan is to stay overnight.
 Between the hours of 7 and 11 am the beach is uncrowded.
 But then, on the horizon, longtails, speedboats and larger ferries carrying hordes of day-trippers start to appear.
 And between 12 noon and 3 pm, the central section of the beach is out of bounds for anyone who treasures their sanity.
 So that’s a good time to head for some lunch or wander through the jungle trail at the back of Paradise Lost resort to a smaller, secluded beach on the other side of the island.